World Autism Month FAQ

 How can I participate?

 Everyone is encouraged to participate.
-Whether you have autism, love someone who does or are looking to support a diverse, accepting and inclusive community – you’re invited to pledge your support to stand together to make a world of difference for all people with autism.
+Whether you have autism, love someone who does or are looking to support a diverse, accepting and inclusive community – there are many ways to be fearless.

 • Give: Make a meaningful, lasting impact for people with autism with your gift.
 It’s one of the easiest and best ways to show your support.
 Donate today